Guidance

 12: Students who started programmes aged 18 (or under) in the first year of their programme but who are aged 19 or over on 31 August 2024 (known as 19+ continuers) are funded under the 16 to 19 ESFA funding methodology.

-14: We have also updated the advice on the website at how to record T Level data correctly to help the sector improve the quality of their T Level data submissions.
+14: We have also updated the advice in our how to record T Level data correctly guidance to help the sector improve the quality of their T Level data submissions.

-15: As stated in the main document paragraph 17, we expect institutions to use Provider Data Self-Assessment Tool (PDSAT) reports to verify their own ILR data during the year.
+15: As stated in paragraph 17 in the main section of this guidance, we expect institutions to use PDSAT reports to verify their own ILR data during the year.
 KPMG have developed the software and will provide support.
 Support is via their helpdesk facility as detailed on the main PDSAT page, where you can also find a PDSAT e-learning guide.
-Providers should also use the Post-16 Monitoring reports dashboard and associated guidance.
+Providers should also use the post-16 monitoring reports dashboard and associated guidance.

 Notes on FIS ESFA funding reports